 Investigating agents clarify the facts relevant for supervisory law and implement the measures ordered by FINMA.
 Rulings issued by FINMA also state whether and to what extent investigating agents are empowered to act in place of the company’s ultimate management.
 The individuals concerned have their authorisation temporarily withdrawn while the agent is acting in their place.
 FINMA also publishes information on the use of an investigating agent on its website if the agent is entered in the Commercial Register.

-if there are reasonable grounds to suspect that a bank, securities dealer or insurer will encounter solvency or liquidity problems or fail to meet capital adequacy requirements within a deadline set by FINMA.
+FINMA can order extra precautionary (protective) measures if there are reasonable grounds to suspect that a bank, securities firm, fund management company or insurer will encounter solvency or liquidity problems or fail to meet capital adequacy requirements within a deadline set by FINMA.
 These are intended to allow financial institutions at risk to maintain activities that require authorisation or continue to provide certain services.

-by suspending the voting rights of individuals suspected of violating it and temporarily banning them from increasing their stake in the company.
+FINMA has the power to enforce the disclosure obligation under Article 120 FinMIA by suspending the voting rights of individuals suspected of violating it and temporarily banning them from increasing their stake in the company.
 FINMA must lift the measure or measures imposed once the requirement is met or the suspicion is proven to be incorrect.

-- FINMA can impose precautionary measures for the duration of proceedings and also after issuing a final ruling until the latter becomes legally binding.
+FINMA can impose precautionary measures for the duration of proceedings and also after issuing a final ruling until the latter becomes legally binding.

-- As a rule, precautionary measures are by their very nature enforceable immediately; FINMA does not allow appeals to suspend their effect.
+As a rule, precautionary measures are by their very nature enforceable immediately; FINMA does not allow appeals to suspend their effect.

-- Evidence requirements are less strict where precautionary measures are concerned.
+Evidence requirements are less strict where precautionary measures are concerned.
 Sufficient, credible indications that the interests FINMA is tasked with protecting are at risk are normally enough to justify them.

-- Precautionary measures may not be imposed on a long-term basis.
+Precautionary measures may not be imposed on a long-term basis.
 They are only justified while necessary to avert a threat or while evidence is gathered.
-FINMA must therefore decide on the case in hand within a reasonable time frame and either lift the precautionary measures or replace them with definitive measures.
+FINMA must therefore decide on the case at hand within a reasonable time frame and either lift the precautionary measures or replace them with definitive measures.